 I sleep 7-9 hours every night.
-To pull that off I go to bed early, usually around 9:00 pm with Kent.
+To pull that off I go to bed early, usually around 10:00 pm or so.
 (For real!
-Often it stretches 'til later, but not like before when getting 4-5 hours of sleep or less was normal; or if I DO stay up late to work once in a while, I just sleep in the next morning.)
-Then I get up early to work when I'm fresh and I get SO much more accomplished then, which is about 2-3 hours before it's time to wake the kids.
+Often it stretches 'til later, but not like before when getting 4-5 hours of sleep or less was normal; or if I DO stay up late to work once in a while, I can just sleep in the next morning because I don't have to wake the kids up to rush them out the door anymore.)
+Then I get up early to work when I'm fresh and I get SO much more accomplished then, which is about 2-3 hours before it's time to get the kids up.

 We have breakfast and do together work (more on that below), then our 16 year old heads off for his aviation vocational class.
 The other two do their independent work and I do more business stuff if needed or go for a walk (that has been a great new habit), run errands, laundry, start supper, etc. I don't kill myself anymore to stay up late and get the next post up.
 I even watch a TV show sometimes, I haven't done that in YEARS!
 Yes, it's not easy watching my stats drop when I'm not posting as often, or not being able to get to ALL the projects I should be knocking off the blog to-do list, but I've learned to say, “Oh well” and it feels really good.